KEY CONCEPTS

 Changing demands

 Sales of EVs are increasing, and these increases are projected to continue, says Gahagan.
 However, internal combustion engine (ICE) vehicles, including hybrid vehicles, will continue to be used for the foreseeable future, he says.
 Even ICE vehicles now feature an increasing number of electronic components—sensors, electronic ignition, computerized driver-assist devices and start-stop configurations, to name a few.
 He refers to the proliferation of vehicle transmission design types as a “Cambrian explosion,” referring to the proliferation of life forms that appeared some 500 million years ago.
-Some species persisted and thrived, and others went extinct—a fate that could await some of the types of vehicles now on the road or currently under development (see Figure 1).
+Some species persisted and thrived, and others went extinct—a fate that could await some of the types of vehicles now on the road or currently under development (

 Figure 1.
 Evolution of vehicle designs and components.
 ICE = internal combustion engine, HEV = hybrid electric vehicle, PHEV = plug-in HEV, REEV = range-extended EV, BEV = battery EV and FCEV = fuel cell EV.
 Figure courtesy of Gareth Fish, The Lubrizol Corp.

-Passenger cars are leading market growth in hybrid and all-electric vehicles today and are expected to continue to outpace two-wheeled and commercial vehicles.1 Hybrid cars continue to use ICEs, but they also have batteries and their cooling systems, as well as one or more electric motors.
+1 Hybrid cars continue to use ICEs, but they also have batteries and their cooling systems, as well as one or more electric motors.
 Having both systems can increase range, since the vehicle does not rely solely on the battery for stored energy.
 However, this increased range is at the expense of added weight and less room for passengers and cargo.

 EVs differ from ICE vehicles—and from each other—in a variety of ways.
 Motors, gearboxes and transmission systems vary in design according to the make and model of the vehicle.
 All-electric vehicles do away with pistons and cylinders, as well as many other components essential to ICE systems, including alternators and fans.
-EVs may have multiple electric motors, some situated close to the location (e.g., wheels or accessories) where the power is used (see Figure 2).
-Stop-start vehicles do away with solenoid-based starters, in favor of permanently engaged starters that also serve as generators that recharge the battery.
-In vehicles with regenerative braking, the electric motor acts as a brake, with the energy returning to the battery when the brakes are in use.
+EVs may have multiple electric motors, some situated close to the location (e.g., wheels or accessories) where the power is used (

 Figure 2.
 Electric vehicle layouts and components require different lubricants than for ICE vehicles.
 Figure courtesy of Michael Gahagan, The Lubrizol Corp.